- Board Directive

 - Step III:

 The Investigatory Committee may be activated at this step only.
-(See Miscellaneous Item C. 9.)
+(See Miscellaneous Provisions Item C. 8.)

-- The Investigatory Committee or the grievance officer shall investigate the complaint with the parties concerned in the grievance within fifteen (15) working days of the grievance having been filed at Step III.
+- The Investigatory Committee or the grievance officer shall investigate the complaint with the parties concerned in the grievance within twenty (20) calendar days of the grievance having been filed at Step III.

-- The grievance officer shall issue a written report setting forth his/her findings and recommendations for the resolution of the grievance within five (5) working days after the conclusion of the investigation.
+- The grievance officer shall issue a written report setting forth his/her findings and recommendations for the resolution of the grievance within eight (8) calendar days after the conclusion of the investigation.

 - Step IV:

-- If the grievant rejects the recommendations of the District grievance officer, the Investigatory Committee, or the grievance officer fails to issue a written report in the time specified, the grievant shall have ten (10) working days to request that an impartial hearing examiner be selected to hear the grievance.
-Procedures for the selection of the impartial hearing examiner are in Section C. 9.
-Miscellaneous provisions.
+- If the grievant rejects the recommendations of the grievance officer, the Investigatory Committee, or the grievance officer fails to issue a written report in the time specified, the grievant shall have fourteen (14) calendar days to request that an impartial hearing examiner be selected to hear the grievance.

-- The impartial hearing examiner shall submit written recommendations to the Superintendent or his/her designee and the grievant or his/her designated representative within ten (10) working days after the hearing.
+- The impartial hearing examiner shall submit written recommendations to the Superintendent or his/her designee and the grievant or his/her designated representative within fourteen (14) calendar days after the hearing.

-- The Superintendent or his/her designee shall, within five (5) working days, submit in writing to the grievant the District's decision to reject or accept the impartial hearing examiner's recommendation.
+- The Superintendent or his/her designee shall, within eight (8) calendar days, submit in writing to the grievant the District's decision to reject or accept the impartial hearing examiner's recommendation.

 - Step V:

-- If the grievant rejects the recommendations of the Superintendent or his/her designee, or if the Superintendent or his/her designee fails to issue a report within the time limits set forth above, the grievant shall be authorized to file the grievance at Step V within ten (10) working days of the date the recommendation of the Superintendent or his/her designee was issued or should have been issued.
+- If the grievant rejects the recommendations of the Superintendent or his/her designee, or if the Superintendent or his/her designee fails to issue a report within the time limits set forth above, the grievant shall be authorized to file the grievance at Step V within fourteen (14) calendar days of the date the recommendation of the Superintendent or his/her designee was issued or should have been issued.

 - The grievance at Step V shall be filed with the Board in the following manner: